I Am :

 • certification of these new architectures, incorporating the new regulatory approach introduced by the aviation safety authorities for CS-23 category aircraft.
 In particular, this approach will encourage the introduction of innovations in aircraft while guaranteeing the high level of safety required in aviation.

-The Viraj H2 start-up
+The Viraj H2 Start-up

 Co-founded in 2023 by two students, an engineering student from ISAE-SUPAERO and a graduate of Polytech Lille, Viraj H2 is a start-up housed in our ISAE-SUPAEO incubator, InnovSpace.